rajmeetsng/Tomato_flowers_for_Pollination/README.md

 # Tomato_flowers and bud_detection_for_Pollination_Task

-This repository contains the Tomato flower dataset from Greenhouse, which is used for pollination task.
+This repository contains the Tomato flower and bud detection model for Greenhouse environement, which is used for pollination task.

 Detection dataset link: https://app.roboflow.com/raj-brtgt/flower-fnshn/2594